boomwooq/emotionaltype/readme.md

 ## Note ##

-I'm a newbie to this whole things:
+I'm a newbie to all of this:

 * Type Design
-* Generate variable font
+* Variable Fonts
 * Github

-If there any mistakes or there is any other corrections you would like to add, you're more than welcome!
-Or If you have questions regarding the project idea, please do not hesitate to ask either by email (boom.promphans@gmail.com) or create an issue here.
+If there are any mistakes or there any other corrections you would like to add, you're more than welcome!
+Or if you have questions regarding the project, please do not hesitate to ask either by email (boom.promphans@gmail.com) or create an issue here.

-What I shared here might be just the basic information which cannot be compared to those professional, however, I believe that it might be useful, may be, for other newbies out there.
+What I have shared here might be just the basic information, which cannot be compared to issues discussed by professionals, but I believe that what I have shared might be useful, maybe, for other newbies out there.

 —